 Devon @ La Libre Language Learning

-UPDATE as of 8/3/19: I’ve now used this First Day plan with three different classes to great success but I plan to add even more tweaks as I’ve been able to create more resources and learn more about comprehensible input over the summer.
+UPDATE as of 5/20/20: I’ve now used this First Day plan with nine different classes to great success but I plan to add even more tweaks as I’ve been able to create more resources and learn more about comprehensible input.
 I’m excited to share how it goes with you!
 Follow me on instagram @lalibrelanguagelearning for realtime updates 🙂